Answer: they each created the whole thing. On their own. It

 I imagine that, upon Stan's passing, some of the acrimony will die down.

 These links were recommended by Richard Gagnon.
-The web being a
+Since the Internet is

 Leiber on early Marvel work (short version: says nothing